theNerd247/sermons/personal/identity/notes.md

 Essential points:

-  * God chose you
+  * God chose you before you even existed; you are eternal in the sense that God had your design and name made up before you even existed.

   * The reason for chosing you was so that when He looked on you He would open a big wide smile and be pleased with how He saw you.

+  * Holy and blameless are talking about how God sees your character.
+You are to be different than the rest of the world - a unique purpose - and you are destined to be without fault before God.

   * (if you are saved - i.e. one of the chosen) God is not looking for faults within you.
 He is pleased with who you are.

-_Personal story_

-I had a step-mother growing up who would inspect the result of my chores before I was allowed to leave the house - ever (before school, before going outside to play).
-I had to ask for permission to leave - which in its own right isn't bad;
-upon which - at her leisure - she would walk around the house - my room, the bathroom, the kitchen, etc. - and look for faults.
-If she couldn't find one then she was pleased.
-She was searching for faults and her pleasure came from the lack of faults.
-God searches those whom He chose to see the wonderful handy work that He did; not to find faults within us.
-Our value comes from our position in Christ.
-And while God reveals those things to us that are behind the different partitions of our life it is for the purpose of our benefit and His pleasure of making us into His Son.
-It's a gift that keeps on giving!

 _Application point_

 Often we inspect others with the intent of fault finding.
-It's those sentences that start like: "They had better not ..." or "Did they just...?" or "I hope they didn't ...".
-We are hoping something is wrong with them or with what they had done.
+It's those sentences that start like: "They had better not ..." or "Did they just...?" or "I hope they didn't ...", or my favorite: "Well technically..." .
+We have found or are hoping to find something is wrong with them or with what they had done.
 This is called "having a critical attitude" - it's fault finding in other people.
-We shouldn't do this because God - who ought to be the biggest fault finder in us - DOESN'T. When we come into God's family He doesn't try and find out all our faults when He looks at us.
+We shouldn't do this because God - who ought to be the biggest fault finder in us DOESN'T. When we come into God's family He doesn't try and find out all our faults when He looks at us.
+For one He already knows them - but 2nd He gracefully wiped them away from us in order to see us as He created us - His creation to bear His image and have a deep relationship with him.

 __Good analogy on grace vs critical attitude__